-401. Fundamentals of Learning. (with lab)
+401. Fundamentals of Learning. (with lab

 A lecture-laboratory course covering the major psychological principles that underlie behavior and its modification through environmental manipulation.
 An emphasis is placed on the experimental analysis of human and non-human behavior.
-Topics include the theoretical and historical underpinnings of a science of behavior, classical and operant conditioning, aversive control, choice and preference, conditioned reinforcement, behavior modification, and Applied Behavior Analysis.
-Counts toward the neuroscience major (behavioral track).
+Topics include the theoretical and historical underpinnings of a science of behavior, classical and operant conditioning, aversive control, choice and preference, conditioned reinforcement, behavior modification, and Applied Behavior Analysis, and advanced statistical data analysis.
+The lab component involves extensive work in and outside of class conducting research with rats.
+Counts toward the neuroscience major (behavioral track.
 Prerequisite: PSYC 101WL or 101NL and PSYC 205.

-402. Memory and Cognition. (with lab and without lab)
+402. Memory and Cognition. (with lab and without lab

-This lecture-laboratory course (can be taken with or without lab) offers a fairly comprehensive study of human cognition.
+This lecture-laboratory course (can be taken with or without lab offers a fairly comprehensive study of human cognition.
 In addition to extensive coverage of human memory, the course includes an analysis of such major areas as object perception, attention, semantic organization, decision-making, problem-solving, and human intelligence.
 Where possible, students consider evidence that sheds light on the neural correlates of cognition, drawn mainly from the related disciplines of neuropsychology and cognitive neuroscience.
 In addition to providing an introduction to leading theories and empirical findings, the course also examined several applied domains, such as repressed and recovered memories and eyewitness testimony.
-Counts toward the neuroscience major (behavioral track).
-The lab emphasizes the use of classic and contemporary empirical techniques to understand the nature of mental representations that underlie various phenomena in the domains of basic and applied cognition.
+Counts toward the neuroscience major (behavioral track.
+The lab emphasizes the use of clas sic and contemporary empirical techniques to understand the nature of mental representations that underlie various phenomena in the domains of basic and applied cognition.
 Prerequisites: PSYC 101WL or 101NL; if taken for laboratory credit, PSYC 205.